-Graduate students in East Asian Languages and Cultures and other IU graduate programs, may apply for assistant instructor positions in EALC.
-Most EALC AI positions are available in the language programs.
+Graduate students in East Asian Languages and Cultures and other IU graduate programs may apply for associate instructor (AI) positions in EALC.
+Most EALC AI positions are available in the language programs, though there are a few exceptions.
 Language AIs lead drill sections in Chinese, Japanese, and Korean classes.
-There are also a limited number of AI positions available teaching discussion sections for 100 level EALC culture classes.
-The department gives hiring priority to graduate students in EALC, but we occasionally need to hire graduate students from other departments.
+There are also a limited number of AI positions available teaching discussion sections for large 100-level EALC lecture classes (e.g., EALC-E100; EALC-E110).
+The department gives hiring priority to graduate students in EALC, but we occasionally hire graduate students from other departments.

 Full AI positions (teaching 2 sections in a semester) pay a monthly stipend and include tuition remission at the rate of approximately 90% of College of Arts and Sciences tuition for up to 12 credits a semester.
 Half-time AI positions are paid a stipend, but do not receive a tuition remission.